google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/index.md

 Foundational to many of these features is the [web app manifest](web-app-manifest/), if your site doesn't have one, consider adding it.
+It's a simple file that let's
+you:

-It's a simple file that let's you control how your app appears to the user in areas where they would expect to see apps (for example the mobile home screen), direct what the user can launch, and define its appearance at launch.
+* Control how your app appears to the user in areas where they would expect to see apps (for example the mobile home screen)
+* Direct what the user can launch
+* Define its appearance at launch

 <div class="attempt-left">
-  <h2>Add to Home Screen</h2>
+  <h2>Add to home screen</h2>
   <a href="app-install-banners/">
     <img src="/web/images/common/add-to-hs-16x9.png">
   </a>